Orientation

 Honors Orientation is separate from campus-wide New Student Orientation overseen by the office of New Student and Family Programs.
 That program is mandatory for all new TU students and incurs a fee.
 Contact New Student and Family Programs with any questions regarding New Student Orientation.

-• Incoming Honors students who elect to live on-campus will move into their on-campus housing in advance of Honors Orientation on August 23.
+• Incoming Honors students who elect to live on-campus will move into their on-campus housingon August 20, in advance of Honors Orientation.
 Scheduling of move-in times is organized through the Housing & Residence Life office, which can also answer any other housing-related questions you may have.

 Honors College Common Read

 A common read is a required part of the Honors Orientation experience in August.
-This program provides an opportunity for Honors students to explore issues that contribute to broad intellectual development while fostering intellectual ties between Honors students, faculty, and staff.
+This program provides an opportunity for Honors students to explore issues that contribute to the development of critical thinking skills while fostering intellectual ties between Honors students, faculty, and staff.

 The goals of the Honors College Read are: